new-guy/screeps-os/README.md

 - Able to add subprocesses - Scheduler needs both an "add subprocess" and an "add process" function - they should add the processes to both Memory.processMetadata, and to the current set of processes being run
     - have EmpireManager ensure ColonyManager for each room that we have spawns in.
 Eventually we can have the ability to designate a room as not being a separate colony.
     - Subprocess add function will use two parts - adding the subprocess to the processmetadata object, and adding it to the current processArray
-- Keep track of CPU usage for each process type.
-- Able to add too many processes for one tick and have them run over the course of multiple ticks

 ### Heartbeat

 - ColonyManager ensures a BootstrapSpawner process when no storage exists
     - Deleting the ColonyManager should delete the BootstrapSpawner, but deleting the BootstrapSpawner should not delete the process for the bootstrapper creep.
 BootstrapSpawner is a child of ColonyManager, but the bootstrapper creep can exist on its own, so it should not be a child process

 - Name-based spawning logic - use a Colony level spawnCreep function.
+- Able to have processes sleep
+- Able to sleep the BootstrapSpawner prcess when there are no available spawners in the Colony.
 - Bootstrapper creep needs to find a source with energy and an open spot, harvest, then build.
 If there isn't one in this room, travel to an adjacent room

+### CPU Conservation & Resource handling

+- Able to skip running processes & promote their priority if we're low on CPU (have this theshold be controlled by a CONSTANT so that we can test out the functionality);
 - Able to postpone running processes till the next tick because we don't have enough resources
     - Need a getCost() function for the process to allow it to calculate and return its cost
     - Need to be able to assign different amounts of resources based upon different criteria.
 Initially just different resources per class type.
 For example, gatherers vs combat.
 Eventually we need to do that on the Colony AND role/objective (meaning attack, defend, economy) level
-- Able to have processes sleep
+- Able to add too many processes for one tick and have them run over the course of multiple ticks
-- Able to sleep the BootstrapSpawner prcess when there are no available spawners in the Colony.
+- Keep track of CPU usage for each process type.

 ### Building Creation